-Humans are predominantly visual animals, of course we use our other senses too, yet are most directed by visual stimuli.
+Humans are predominantly visual animals, of course, we use our other senses too, yet are most directed by visual stimuli.
 With this in mind, when we are shopping we are led by our eyes.
-If you are a retailer, then, how you engineer your retail displays really does matter, in profound and interesting ways.
+If you are a retailer, then, how you engineer your retail display really does matter, in profound and interesting ways.

-This isn’t the whole story however, and retail display is also about how products look when they are out on shelves.
+This isn’t the whole story, however, and the retail display is also about how products look when they are out on shelves.
 The power of aesthetics to shift products is now a science that is employed by stores of all sizes.

 Even smaller stalls can employ aesthetics to great effect.
 In simple terms, if you run a store then you might consider employing a theme for your shop displays, especially if your store has a seasonal impetus.
 So, at Christmas time you could ensure that the interiors and exteriors of your store look festive and Christchurch.